 - ½ cup red onion minced

-- 1 tablespoon oregano fresh, coarsely chopped
+- 1 tablespoon oregano fresh coarsely chopped, or 1 teaspoon dried oregano.

 - 1 tablespoon garlic minced